celestiaorg/celestia-app/x/mint/README.md

 The genesis state is defined in [./types/genesis.go](./types/genesis.go).

-It is worth pointing out that `Minter.GenesisTime` defaults to `time.Now()` which will likely not exactly match the root level `genesis_time` in the genesis.json.
-Like all genesis params, it is possible to override the `Minter.GenesisTime` in genesis.json prior to chain start.

 ## Params

 All params have been removed from this module because they should not be modifiable via governance.